 Hi there!
-My name is Manisha, I’m 21 years old and I’m the author of all the articles and posts you find on The Confessions of A Desi Girl.
-I know it’s probably weird to read all my blogs, reviews, and advice, without really knowing the person behind all of it, right?
+My name is Manisha, I’m 22 years old and I’m the author of all the articles and posts you find on The Confessions of A Desi Girl.
+I know it’s probably weird to read all these blogs, reviews, and advice, without really knowing the person behind it, right?
 That’s why I thought it’d be fun to do a little Q&A as a fun and easy way for you to get to know me better.

 Where am I from?

 Simply put, I’m from the Netherlands.
 I live here, and I was born here.
 However, this is often not the answer people were looking for (which technically shouldn’t be my problem) so I always like to elaborate it a bit.
 The thing is, my parents were both born in Suriname (a small country between Guyana and French-Guyana, right on top of Brazil), as were my grandparents.
-However, their parents, my ancestors, came from India to Suriname at the end of the 18th and beginning of the 19th century.
-They came to Suriname to work, and they were promised a better life.
+However, their parents, my ancestors, came from India to Suriname at the end of the 19th century.
+This happened after slavery in Suriname was officially abolished in 1863/1873, so the Dutch colony in Suriname needed other laborers to do their work on the fields.
+That’s when many Indians came to Suriname to work, and they were promised a better life.
 They were not considered slaves, as there was a contract made up for each laborer that said they had to work for a number of years and after that they’d be free.

 That is how my Indian ancestors started settling in Suriname and how hinduism is currently one of the biggest religions in Suriname.
 But don’t get me wrong, in fact, Suriname is also one of the few countries were this many religions live together in peace.
 Muslims, Christians, Hindus and Jews have been living next to each other in Suriname for decades.